Vis10n/GI_embed/README.md

 # GI_embed
-This is a repository for storing embedded msgs of GI Discord
+A repository for storing embedded msgs of GI Discord